GeniXCMS/GeniXCMS/README.md

 After upload is done.
 Open your site at the browser. eg: http://yoursite.com

 The installation wizard will appear, just follow all the instructions.

+#### Using Composer

+We are now ready for composer installation.
+Run this command at your server.

+`php composer.phar create-project genix/cms`

+more detail about composer, please read the documentationa t http://getcomposer.org

 more details of installation : http://docs.genixcms.org/en/latest/user-guide/installation/